Post office box: Europe

 Only mail from Austrian Post can be delivered to an Austrian Post PO Box, but there are also private companies offering the same services.

-Serbia

 In Serbia, anyone can apply for a post office box (Поштански факс) for a very small yearly fee.
 Application contains identification and address information of a user.
 The user may choose what mail should be delivered to their postal office box and what should be delivered to the real address.
 If not specified otherwise, all mail goes to the post office box.

-United Kingdom

 In the United Kingdom, anyone applying for a Royal Mail PO box must produce documentation to verify their home or business address.
 Post can be forwarded to the real address or collected by the addressee.
+Royal Mail PO boxes are often little more than pigeon-holes in the secure section of a sorting office and are accessible only by staff.
+In such cases, the renter of the PO box will be issued with a card showing the PO box number and delivery office name and must produce this to the desk staff when collecting mail.
+For an additional fee, the Royal Mail will deliver received items to the renter's geographical address.